↑

 In addition to realizing my husband is not a mind-reader, I am learning that my beliefs lead me to tell myself stories.

-What I mean by ‘a story’ is that in addition to thinking my husband doesn’t want to help me, I create reasons why my husband feels that way.
+What I mean by ‘a story’ is that, besides thinking my husband doesn’t want to help me, I create reasons why my husband feels that way.

 It is quite easy to identify when you are telling yourself a story.